DCotterill/halixia-hugo/content/ma/pay-off-debt-early-208.md

 If you're juggling several different debts the best thing you could do is to tackle them head-on and get on track to becoming debt-free.
 But where do you start?

-Debt can cause financial strain whereby high repayments can affect your ability to budget and you end up paying back much more than you borrowed.
-Also, when debt becomes unmanageable it is closely related to poor physical and mental health and affect current and future financial wellbeing.
+Debt can cause financial strain as high repayments can affect your ability to budget and you end up paying back much more than you borrowed.
+Not only can it impact your future financial position it can also affect your physical and mental wellbeing.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |